BlockchainCommons/SmartCustody/Docs/Case-Study-Passport.md

 ## Gordian Principles

-As an airgapped wallet, the Keystone matches the general design of the [Gordian Architecture](https://github.com/BlockchainCommons/Gordian#overview-gordian-architectural-model).
+As an airgapped wallet, the Passport matches the general design of the [Gordian Architecture](https://github.com/BlockchainCommons/Gordian#overview-gordian-architectural-model).
 It interacts with the more specific Gordian Principles as follows:

 ### Independence